HaxeFlixel/haxeflixel.com/src/documents/blog/13-HaxeFlixel-DragonBones-Support.html.md

 ```

 ### Render
-Finally, we add the `FlxGroup` to the `FlxState` so it can be rendered!
+Finally, we add the `FlxGroup` to the `FlxState` inside the function `create` so it can be rendered!

 ```haxe
 add(armatureGroup);